-Tai Sang Land Development Limited (the "Company") and its subsidiaries (collectively the "Group") are principally engaged in property investment, property rental, property development, estate management and agency and hotel operation.
+Tai Sang Land Development Limited (the "Company") and its subsidiaries (collectively the "Group") are principally engaged in property investment, property rental, property development, estate management and agency, hotel operation and restaurant operation.

 The Company is a limited liability company incorporated in Hong Kong.
 The Company's shares are listed on The Stock Exchange of Hong Kong Limited.